HolmesLab/holmeslab/docs/Projects/PCX/scan-session.md

 ⚠️ NOTE: When talking through the intercom - its a PA system outside of the scanner, not through the earbuds.
 So make sure you face the speaker when you talk, talk slowly and clearly, and ask the participant if they heard you correctly

-Ok, if you’re feeling comfortable, then we’ll get started with the first scan, which should only take about 15 seconds (AAHead_Scout).
+*Ok, if you’re feeling comfortable, then we’ll get started with the first scan, which should only take about 15 seconds (AAHead_Scout).
 Remember, when the scanner is running, I won’t be able to hear you, so in the case of an emergency, you’ll have to push the button on your headphones to communicate with me.
 And one last reminder to stay as still as possible while the scan is in progress.
-Here we go!
+Here we go!*

-Hi _____ are you still ok?
+*Hi _____ are you still ok?
 The next scan will be around 5 minutes.
-Is that ok?
-Here we go! (anat-T1w_acq-MPRAGE)
+Feel free to have your eyes open or closed. *  (anat-T1w_acq-MPRAGE)

-Hi _____, how was that?
+*Hi _____, how was that?
 The next scan will be around 3 minutes.
-Is that ok?
-Here we go! (anat-mpm_acq-setter, anat-T2w_acq-mgh-navSPACE)
+Feel free to have your eyes open or closed.* (anat-mpm_acq-setter, anat-T2w_acq-mgh-navSPACE)

-This next run is about 7 minutes long.
-Just remain still and relaxed please. (
+*This next run is about 7 minutes long.
+Please keep your eyes open and look at the cross.*

-Bold run 1: func-epi_task-rest_BOLD_NORDIC_run-01)
+**Bold run 1: func-epi_task-rest_BOLD_NORDIC_run-01**

-This next run is also about 8 minutes.
-Please stay still you are doing great. (
+*This next run is also about 10 minutes.
+Please keep your eyes open and look at the cross.*

-FMAPS: fmap-epi_dir-AP_BOLD_NORDIC_run-01, fmap-epi_dir-PA_BOLD_NORDIC_run-01
+**FMAPS: fmap-epi_dir-AP_BOLD_NORDIC_run-01, fmap-epi_dir-PA_BOLD_NORDIC_run-01**

-Bold run 2: func-epi_task-rest_BOLD_NORDIC_run-02,
+**Bold run 2: func-epi_task-rest_BOLD_NORDIC_run-02**

-How are you doing?
-Were you able to stay awake?

-The next bit is a final 2 minutes.
-Is that ok?
-(Fieldmap: fmap-fieldmap_acq-B0)

 **SECTION 8: Running the Flanker Task**